Health & Safety

 LIGHTNING & FOG

 In the event of an electrical storm you must stop play and take appropriate action.
 (Rule 6-8a applies) The shelters on the course do not provide adequate protection from lightening.
-Do not continue to play in fog or poor visibility conditions where you are unable to see the clear distance of your intended shotr visibility, when you cannot see the clear distance of your intended shot
+Do not commence your round or continue to play in fog or poor visibility conditions where you are unable to see the clear distance of your intended shot.

 Greens staff have priority on the course at all times.
 Players should always alert greens staff who are nearby or ahead of them when they are about to take a shot which might endanger them and wait for them to move out of range before the shot is taken..